-While you can display attributes – such as colors or sizes – on each product page, WooCommerce doesn’t include a way to show those attributes on product listing pages (such as the Shop and Category pages).
+While you can display attributes – such as colors or sizes – on each product page, WooCommerce doesn't include a way to show those attributes on product listing pages (such as the Shop and Category pages).
 Fortunately, there’s a better approach.
-Using another plugin, you can create an attractive, organized product table that shows off everything you have to offer, along with all the available options:
+You can use the WooCommerce Product Table plugin to display attributes in an attractive, organized product table.

 In this guide, we’ll introduce the solution you’ll need – WooCommerce Product Table.
 Then, we’ll walk you two ways you can use this plugin to display WooCommerce attributes on shop pages.
 Let’s get started!